Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

-On Saturday, Tyler O'Neill (.543 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
-First pitch is at 6:40 PM ET.
+The St. Louis Cardinals, including Tyler O'Neill and his .543 slugging percentage over his past 10 games, battle starter Hunter Greene and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Reds.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Reds.

 Tyler O'Neill Game Info & Props vs. the Reds